Crowds at Vancouver Halloween Parade

 Halloween Expo

-The Vancouver Halloween Expo takes place on the parade day as well as the two days before.
-Unfortunately, the Expo and the parade have been cancelled for 2023.
+The Vancouver Halloween Expo took place on the parade day as well as the two days before.
+Unfortunately, both the Expo and the parade have been cancelled for 2025.

-The Halloween Expo isn’t a huge event.
-It’s of interest though to anyone who likes anime, superhero costumes and other Halloween stuff.
-Some events are free, others are ticketed and many have a distinct Asian and Japanese anime theme.
+The Halloween Expo wasn’t a huge event.
+It was of interest, though, to anyone who liked anime, superhero costumes and other Halloween stuff.
+Some events were free, others were ticketed and many had a distinct Asian and Japanese anime theme.

-On the weekend a small number of activities typically take place in the underground ice rink area.
-More happen in the UBC building at Robson Square in a couple of rooms and at a small theatre.
-There is also usually a small vendor market and sometimes an anime-themed coffee shop.
+On the weekend a small number of activities took place in the underground ice rink area.
+More happened in the UBC building at Robson Square in a couple of rooms and at a small theatre.
+There was also a small vendor market and sometimes an anime-themed coffee shop.

-The plaza outside the Vancouver Art Gallery is where you’ll find free live entertainment.
-In recent years there have been performances by a group of Taiko drummers, puppeteers and local bands.
+The plaza outside the Vancouver Art Gallery was where free live entertainment happened.
+In recent years there were performances by a group of Taiko drummers, puppeteers and local bands.

 In 2019, the last time this event took place, the free entertainment happened on the north side of the Art Gallery, on the side along Georgia Street.
 These free performances ran from 5:00 pm until 7:00 pm on Friday, and from 12:00 pm until 7:00 pm on Saturday and Sunday.